James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 1916 Exhibits a Michigan landscape titled Reflections (Private Collection) at the National

-teen years of the twentieth century, while war rages in Europe, Alten produces most prolifically in
+years of the twentieth century, while war rages in Europe, Alten produces most prolifically in the genre

 1917 Paints Self-Portrait, By Himself (JP Morgan Chase & Co.) in which he wears

-seems to have little effect on Alten or his work.
-He exhibits Portrait of Justice Robert M.
+to have little effect on Alten or his work.
+He exhibits Portrait of Justice Robert M. Montgomery

-Court Historical Society) at the Art Institute of Chicago.
-Paints The Last Load, later
+Historical Society) at the Art Institute of Chicago.
+Paints The Last Load, later titled Three

-Collection).
-Paints Old Fountain Street Church Burning (Fountain Street Church) after sketching
+Old Fountain Street Church Burning (Fountain Street Church) after sketching the scene during

-July Memories (Private Collection), picturing his daughter Camelia on horseback and her friend
+Collection), picturing his daughter Camelia on horseback and her friend Lucile Cusick nearby.

-December, Alten conducts well-known landscape painter George Gardner Symonds (1863-1930) on a tour of
+known landscape painter George Gardner Symonds (1863-1930) on a tour of the Grand Rapids area, pointing

 1918 On March 18 exhibits The Model and Late Autumn (locations unknown) at the

-portrait (Private Collection) at the Art Institute of Chicago.
-Exhibits at the Milwaukee Art
+(Private Collection) at the Art Institute of Chicago.
+Exhibits at the Milwaukee Art Institute

 1919 Paints Kite Flyers (also called Boys Flying Kites) (Calvin

-commissioned to paint a full-length posthumous portrait of Lieutenant George Hollister, a young Grand
+to paint a full-length posthumous portrait of Lieutenant George Hollister, a young Grand Rapids man

-requests numerous photographs showing the hands as well as the face.
-He uses this procedure many
+photographs showing the hands as well as the face.
+He uses this procedure many times in later

 1920 His daughter Viola's friend Ida Mae Harveson poses for The Dancer (location unknown).